Shepard v. United States Case Brief

 Rule

-Hearsay is inadmissible unless it falls within a firmly established exception.
-A dying declaration is admissible only if the declarant made it under a settled, hopeless expectation of imminent death.
-The state-of-mind exception permits a declarant’s then-existing mental, emotional, or physical condition (such as intent, plan, motive, or feeling) to prove that condition or, in limited circumstances, the declarant’s subsequent conduct.
-It does not permit admission of statements of memory or belief to prove the fact remembered or believed, nor may it be used as a backdoor to prove a third party’s past conduct or motive.
+A dying declaration is admissible only if the declarant made the statement under a settled, hopeless expectation of imminent death.
+The state-of-mind exception permits declarations of a declarant’s then-existing mental, emotional, or physical condition when relevant, but it does not permit statements of memory or belief to prove the fact remembered or believed—particularly where the statement points backward to another person’s past act.
+Declarations of intention or present feeling may be admitted to show the declarant’s future conduct or current condition, but not as a vehicle to prove a third party’s wrongdoing.

 Holding